 Non-Core Assets –

-HOUSTON, December X, 2001—Enron Corp.
-(NYSE: ENE) today announced that it and certain of its U.S. subsidiaries have filed voluntary petitions for relief under Chapter 11 with the U.S. Bankruptcy Court for the Southern District of New York.
-Also in that court, Enron filed suit against Dynegy Corp.
-(NYSE: DYN), alleging breach of contract and other causes of action for Dynegy’s [unlawful termination of] [failure to proceed with] its proposed merger with Enron.
-Proceeds from the lawsuit, which Enron believes could be well in excess of $X billion, would benefit Enron’s creditors.
+HOUSTON, December 2, 2001—Enron Corp.
+(NYSE: ENE) today announced that it along with certain [of its U.S.] subsidiaries have filed voluntary petitions for Chapter 11 reorganization with the U.S. Bankruptcy Court for the Southern District of New York.
+In a related action, Enron also filed suit against Dynegy Inc. (NYSE: DYN) in the same court, alleging breach of contract in connection with Dynegy’s wrongful termination of its proposed merger with Enron, and seeking damages of at least $10 billion.
+Enron’s lawsuit also seeks the court’s declaration that Dynegy is not entitled to exercise its option to acquire an Enron subsidiary that indirectly owns Northern Natural Gas Co.
+Proceeds from the lawsuit would benefit Enron’s creditors.

-In a related development aimed at preserving value in its core energy trading operations, Enron said that it is in advanced discussions with various paraties to form a new, well-capitalized company that initially will be known as New energy Trading Company (NETC), through which Enron will conduct wholesale energy trading activities.
-NETC will be a joint venture between Enron and one or more major financial institutions or other partners.
-It will be staffed with traders from Enron’s current wholesale energy trading team, and will conduct counterparty transactions through EnronOnline, the Company’s existing energy trading platform.
+In a related development aimed at preserving value in its wholesale energy trading business, Enron said that it is in active discussions with various leading financial institutions about providing financial support to recapitalize and revitalize that business under a new ownership structure.
+It would be staffed with traders from Enron’s current wholesale energy trading team, and would conduct counterparty transactions through EnronOnline, the Company’s existing energy trading platform.

-In connection with the Company’s filing for Chapter 11 reorganization, Enron has obtained $X.X billion of debtor-in-possession (DIP) financing from [NAMES OF INSTITUTIONS].
-Upon court approval, which is expected shortly, $XXX million of the new funding will be available immediately on an interim basis to supplement Enron’s existing capital and help the Company fulfill obligations associated with operating its business, including its employee payroll and payments to vendors for goods and services provided on or after today’s filing.A substantial portion of the DIP facility will be available to supplement the initial capitalization of NETC.
-A lesser portion will be available to assist in the orderly wind-down of existing trading positions of Enron North America, the Company’s existing wholesale trading business.
+In connection with the Company’s Chapter 11 filings, Enron has obtained $X.X billion of debtor-in-possession (DIP) financing from [NAMES OF INSTITUTIONS].
+Upon court approval, which is expected shortly, $XXX million of the new funding will be available immediately on an interim basis to supplement Enron’s existing capital and help the Company fulfill obligations associated with operating its business, including its employee payroll and payments to vendors for goods and services provided on or after today’s filing.
+[A portion will be available to assist in the orderly wind-down of existing trading positions of Enron North America, the Company’s existing wholesale trading business.]

-Filings for Chapter 11 reorganization have been made for a total of ______ entities, [principally] including the following: Enron Corp.; Enron North America Corp.
-(ENA), the Company's wholesale energy trading business; Enron Power Marketing, Inc., [describe]; Enron Broadband Services Inc., the Company’s bandwidth trading operation; Enron Energy Services Operations, Inc., Enron Energy Services, L.L.C., Enron Energy Marketing Corp. and Enron Energy Services, Inc., collectively the Company’s retail energy marketing operations; Bam Lease Co.; ENA Holdings, L.P.; Enron Transportation Services Company; and Enron Metals & Commodity Corp.
-[Total assets of the entities included in the filing are $X. Total liabilities are $X.]
+Filings for Chapter 11 reorganization have been made for a total of eighteen affiliated entities, including Enron Corp.; Enron North America Corp.
+(ENA), the Company's wholesale energy trading business; Enron Energy Services, the Company’s retail energy marketing operations; Enron Transportation Services, the holding company for Enron’s pipeline operations; Enron Broadband Services, the Company’s bandwidth trading operation; and Enron Metals & Commodity Corp.
+[Total assets of the entities included in the filing are approximately $X. Total liabilities are approximately $X.]

-To further conserve capital, Enron will implement a comprehensive cost-saving program that will include substantial workforce reductions.
-These workforce reduction will primarily affect Houston-based corporate and administrative staff, where the Company currently employs X,XXX people.
+To conserve capital, Enron will implement a comprehensive cost-saving program that will include substantial workforce reductions.
+These workforce reductions primarily will affect the Company’s operations in Houston, where Enron currently employs approximately 7,500 people.
 The Company expects this program to generate cost savings of approximately $XXX million.

 In addition, the Company will continue its accelerated program to divest or wind down non-core assets and operations.
 Details of the units to be affected will be communicated shortly.
-Already announced sales amount to approximately $4 billion.
+Projected proceeds of announced sales total in excess of $3 billion.

-The Enron Lawsuit
+The Dynegy Lawsuit